photo: guide's archive

 – buggy tour – 35 euro per person

-– Cold War city tour – 55 euro per person (entrance tickets in three monuments included)
+– Cold War city tour – 55 euro per person (entrance tickets to three monuments included)

 – guided hiking tour – 48 to 64 euro per person, depending on the itinerary